 Going on a ketogenic diet could get one more acidic because of the ketones.
 These compounds are acidic, so in that case, consuming enough vegetables can neutralize the pH level with potassium.

 Potassium citrate is one of the best acidosis remedies.
-Calcium magnesium right before going to bed also helps neutralizing the acids.
-But with ample vegetables on your diet would be enough to keep your pH levels at normal.
+Taking calcium magnesium right before going to bed also helps in neutralizing the acids.
+But putting ample amount of vegetables on your diet would be enough to keep your pH levels normal.

 Know the symptoms of acidosis and what causes it and see more Body Conditions from Dr. Berg Video Blog.